 The Importance of Tire Air Pressure

 The reason air pressure affects the vehicle's performance is simple.
 An improperly inflated tire does not maintain its intended shape.
-A tire that is underinflated takes more energy to move forward and loses some of its performance characteristics.
-It also doesn't protect the wheel from impacts quite as well and may even lead to an excessive buildup of heat, both of which can lead to a blowout.
+This means it takes more energy to move forward, losing some of its performance characteristics.
+It also doesn't protect the wheel from impacts quite as well and may even lead to an excessive buildup of heat, both of which can lead to blowouts.

 Tire Pressure & Fuel Efficiency

 In addition to vehicle safety, tire pressure also plays a significant role in fuel efficiency.
 Most vehicles with inflation problems are rolling on tires that are underinflated.
-When a tire's air pressure is too low, more of the tire will make contact with the ground surface and rolling resistance increases.
+When a tire's air pressure is too low, more of the tire will contact the ground surface and rolling resistance increases.
 That means the engine needs to work harder to turn the tires, and it consumes more fuel to do so.

 Prolonging Tire Life

 Tire pressure also plays a key role in the life of your tires.
 An overinflated tire causes uneven wear on the center tread, greatly decreasing the overall life of a tire.
 Underinflated tires are prone to excessive shoulder wear.
-Uneven tread wear can also cause safety problems if left unchecked for long periods of time.
-Uneven wear requires you too prematurely replace your tires.
+Uneven tread wear can also cause safety problems if left unchecked for long periods.

 Check Your Tires Often